Soreenn/Soreenn/README.md

 I will put some news about my projects here.
 Don’t hesitate to take a look at them!

+I have a lot of project that I want to make public, but I was too retarded to make a .env file.

 Thank you for your attention!

 # - Objectives :